 #LetThemOut is a video campaign to free people with disabilities who are committed to long-term care facilities (i.e., nursing homes) against their will - in the name of profit.
 The series will culminate in a feature-length film.

 CareOne Holyoke (also known as Holyoke Rehabilitation Center) administers antipsychotics to its patients at a rate of more than four times the state average.
 Often, these drugs are given against a patient's wishes, as the medications can come with severe side effects.
 Advocates have long criticized the use of antipsychotics at facilities like CareOne as a form of chemical restraint - even torture.
-Despite repeated attempts by the facility, EJ Schlup and Ricky Rivera were two patients who refused to take their medication.
-One eventually was able to leave CareOne, and he tells his story here.
-The other patient died alone at a nearby hospital.
+Despite repeated attempts by the facility, patients EJ Schlup and Ricky Rivera refused to take their medication.
+One eventually escaped from CareOne.
+He tells his story here.
+The other died alone at a nearby hospital.
 Part 2 of #LetThemOut explores what happened to Ricky.

 Watch them in action below.